Best daily deals

 What should you get instead of the JBL Charge 5?

 Listeners who want something with an even louder output should look at the JBL Xtreme 3.
-Like the LG XBOOM 360, the Xtreme 3 isn’t a truly portable speaker at 2.68kg, but you can sling it over your shoulder with its strap, and it has a long battery life of 15 hours.
+Like the LG XBOOM 360, the Xtreme 3 isn’t a genuinely portable speaker at 2.68kg, but you can sling it over your shoulder with its strap, and it has a long battery life of 15 hours.
 The speaker has a USB-C in/out port and USB-A out port—so you can either charge two external devices simultaneously or charge the speaker while charging an external device.
-Unlike the Charge 5, the Xtreme 3 has an aux input for those of you looking to hard-wire your connection.
-It’s available for $279 at Amazon.
-Listeners who like the JBL sound but want something a bit more portable than its Charge or Xtreme line should look at the JBL Flip 6 instead ($99 at Amazon).
+Unlike the Charge 5, the Xtreme 3 has an aux input for hard-wiring your connection.
+It’s available for$279 at Amazon.

 We also recommend checking out the UE MEGABOOM 3.
 This speaker takes a different approach to its design as it delivers 360-degree audio but is similar to the Charge 5 in many ways.
 It has an IP67 rating, can be paired with another MEGABOOM 3 for a more powerful sound, and has a strong bass response.
 The cylindrical speaker has a 20-hour battery life, and you can set it up for one-touch access to your streaming service of choice.
 The MEGABOOM 3 is available for $157 at Amazon.